-Oliver La Farge (1901-1963) was an anthropologist of the American Indians of the Southwest and Mexico, particularly of the Navajo.
+Oliver La Farge (1901-1963) was an anthropologist of the Southwestern American Indians, particularly of the Navajo.
 He was an activist, a scholarly writer, and he also wrote short stories published in The New Yorker and Esquire.
 By far his most notable novel is the Pulitzer-Prize winner, Laughing Boy published in 1929.
-The year after we won the Pulitzer, La Farge gave birth to a son, Peter La Farge, who eventually became a famous activist folk singer.
-Lar Farge’s marriage fell apart soon after, but he remained a close relationship with his son all his life.
-Laughing Boy was made into a somewhat forgettable film in 1934, directed by W.S. van Dyke.
+The year after he won the Pulitzer, La Farge gave birth to a son, Peter La Farge, who eventually became a famous activist folk singer.
+La Farge’s marriage fell apart soon after, but he remained in close relationship with his son all his life.
+Laughing Boy was made into a somewhat forgettable film in 1934, directed by W.S.
+Van Dyke.
 Ever a lover of the American Southwest, Oliver La Farge died in Santa Fe in 1963 at the age of 61.

 Laughing Boy is a surprisingly beautiful novel about the struggles of the Navajo people in the early 20th century.
-It is told through the voices of two Navajo Indians: “Laughing Boy” is the main character, so named for an amusing incident when he was a young man, and his paramour “Slim Girl” (her original tribal name was “Came With War”).
+It is told through the voices of two Navajo Indians: “Laughing Boy,” the main character so-named for an amusing incident when he was a young man, and his paramour “Slim Girl” (her original tribal name was “Came With War”).
 They meet at a dance one evening and quickly develop a romance.
-Their relationship is a complicated tapestry.
+However, their relationship is a complicated tapestry.
 Laughing Boy is raised in a traditional Navajo household, while Slim Girl has been taken away and educated by the Americans.
-Laughing Boy envies her worldliness, but Slim Girl longs to return to her people, though she feels like an outsider.
-Both characters struggle to find a place to belong as the Navajo way of life is under the ever-present threat of American encroachment.
+Laughing Boy envies her worldliness, but Slim Girl longs to return to her people, though she constantly feels like an outsider.
+Both characters struggle to find a place to belong while the Navajo way of life is under the ever-present threat of American encroachment.
 In some ways, the duality of the two main characters showcases what W.E.B.
-Dubois called “double consciousness” -aware of both their own culture, yet also aware that they do not belong.
+Dubois called “double consciousness” -they are both aware of their own culture, yet also aware that they do not belong.
 They are both Indian and American, at the same time.

-The marriage of Laughing Boy and Slim Girl is more of an elopement.
+They soon get married, but the marriage of Laughing Boy and Slim Girl is more of an elopement.
 The traditional people of the tribe do not approve of Slim Girl, so Laughing Boy runs away with her to live near the Americans.
 He becomes a craftsman, and she a weaver, however she also has a dark secret.
 She has been moonlighting as an escort for the Americans (whom she despises).
-The Americans bring with them trains and whiskey, a fiery drink that becomes like poison for the Indians.
-Laughing Boy feels out of place among the Americans.
+The Americans bring with them trains and whiskey, a fiery drinks (whiskey) that are like poison for the Indians.
+Laughing Boy does not belong.
 Meanwhile, on their return trips to the Navajo, Slim Girl also feels out of place because she was not raised among her own customs.

 Spoiler Alert: The underlying anxiety of the novel is Slim Girl’s dark secret -that she has been working incognito as a prostitute- and we are left wondering when Laughing Boy will discover the truth.
-The idea of the novel is predicated on the audience having foreknowledge.
+The idea of the novel is predicated on the audience having this dark foreknowledge.
 One day, Laughing Boy does find out.
-He walks past an adobe window in town and sees his wife a man.
-He shoots an arrow through the shoulder of the man as he runs away, and he also pierces Slim Girl’s arm.
-When she returns home she tells Laughing Boy the whole story -of how she was raised with the Americans, and one man feigned love in order to sleep with her, but when she became pregnant, he abandoned her and the “Jesus Trail” (the Christian Church) outcasted her.
-The only people who accepted her are the local “bad girls” (prostitutes) so she joins them and learns their ways, until Slim Girl eventually becomes the escort for one American from the East who financially supports her.
+He walks past an adobe window in town and sees his wife with a man.
+When discovered, the man runs off but Laughing Boy shoots an arrow through his shoulder, and Laughing Boy also pierces Slim Girl’s arm.
+When she returns home she tells Laughing Boy the whole story -of how she was raised with the Americans, and one man feigned love in order to sleep with her, but when she became pregnant, he abandoned her, and the “Jesus Trail” (the Christian Church) wholly outcasted her for being a sinner.
+Slim Girl’s baby dies in pregnancy.
+The only people who accepted her were the local “bad girls” (prostitutes) so she joined them and learned their ways, until Slim Girl eventually became an escort for one American man from the East who now financially supports her.
 After hearing her full story, Laughing Boy thinks for a while.
 He decides to remain together despite it all.
 They make plans to blissfully build a new home for themselves in the remote southwest, closer to the Navajo people where they will start a family.
 En route, “Red Man” (the American lover of Slim Girl) ambushes them.
 He shoots and kills Slim Girl, leaving Laughing Boy to sorrowfully bury her in a canyon alone.
 It is a somber and tragic end to the tale.
 After he buries Slim Girl, Laughing Boy stumbles upon another big dance of the Navajo, similar to the dance where he first met Slim Girl years before.
 Thus concludes this novel.